 · What are your own personal heart issues that need to be placed on the altar in the area of reconciliation?

 · What is the connection between the love of God and reconciliation in the body of Christ?

 Will you accept the call to make a difference?
 Read John's closing words as you consider your part.

 “Every one of us has a crucial part to play in this story of reconciliation.
 I know what my part is.
 I will preach the message of biblical reconciliation until he calls me home.
 I will stand on the wall to encourage and remind others that the great work is not in vain.
 I will tell the story until my last dying breath.
 That’s my part.
 What is your part?
 What is it that God has specifically gifted you to do in this battle for a biblical reconciliation?
 Whatever it is, I beg you to do it as unto God until your last day" (pp. 175-176).

 In the 2020 November edition of World Magazine, Dr. Perkins was honored as Daniel of the Year.
 After reading his bio in the magazine, you will certainly agree Dr. Perkins is the right choice in this tempestuous time.
 Now at age 90 his "refusal to hate" is an example we all need to, we all MUST follow.

-I had the privilege of meeting Dr. John Perkins at a pastor's conference in the late 90's in Arizona with Bob Yawberg.
+Bob Yawberg and I had the privilege of meeting Dr. John Perkins at a pastor's conference in the late 90's in Arizona.
 He was one of the speakers and his message then of "loving one another" is still a message to be heard today.
-He came to our hotel room and prayed with Bob and me.
+He came to our hotel room and prayed with us.
 It was so evident that this humble man of God truly lived what he preached.
 We are together one Church, one race, and one blood held together by the common bond of love.
 Kevin

 "One Blood" by John M. Perkins

-Front page Button Photo - Ronald Pollard for World Magazine
+Front page Button Photo - Ronald Pollard for World Magazin9

 Dr. John Perkins ~ 2020 Daniel of the Year